-It’s also important to understand that some parasites will cause dry, flaky skin problems, so don’t rule that out, either.
-For instance, demodectic mange is named for the specific types of skin mites that cause its’ effects.
+It's also important to understand that some parasites will cause dry, flaky skin problems, so don't rule that out, either.
+For instance, demodectic mange is named for the specific types of skin mites that cause its' effects.
 Of course, when we talk about dogs, we have to talk about worms.
-If your dogs’ itchiness is centered around the rectal area, intestinal worms could be the cause and you may need to look into a dog wormer.
+If your dogs' itchiness is centred around the rectal area, intestinal worms could be the cause and you may need to look into a dog wormer.

 Finally, we come to the subject of fungal and bacterial infections.
-Even a small cut in your dog’s skin can create the possibility of infection, which can take many forms.
+Even a small cut in your dog's skin can create the possibility of infection, which can take many forms.
 Fungal infections are probably a little more dangerous than bacterial ones, as they tend to be more contagious and less vulnerable to antibiotics.
-Ringworm is the most common fungal infection and normally isn’t that hard to treat.
-Bacterial conditions of this kind are usually categorized as “Pyoderma” and are characterized by itching, redness, and hair loss.
+Ringworm is the most common fungal infection and normally isn't that hard to treat.
+Bacterial conditions of this kind are usually categorised as "Pyoderma" and are characterised by itching, redness, and hair loss.

 How Much Itching Is Normal For A Dog?

 As we said, it is pretty normal for a dog to scratch themselves.
-Because this behavior is so common, it might be hard to tell when your dog is itching too much.
+Because this behaviour is so common, it might be hard to tell when your dog is itching too much.
 One of the main things to watch for is a near-constant urge to scratch themselves.

 You should also note the level of urgency with which they scratch themselves.
 A dog who is engaged in normal scratching will use their paws in a relatively slow manner.
 However, a dog with a serious itching problem will bite at themselves with a sense of urgency, perhaps whining a bit in the process.
 In other words: They will act as if something is wrong with them.